Business & Economic Data

 Understanding Measurement Gaps

-Consumer Spending vs Formal Business Turnover (£3.32bn gap):
+Consumer Spending vs Formal Business Turnover:

-Why consumer spending (£9.10bn) exceeds formal business turnover (£5.78bn):
+Why consumer spending (£9.10bn) exceeds formal business turnover (£6.10bn):

-Formal Business Turnover vs VAT-Registered Turnover (£2.63bn gap):
+Formal Business Turnover vs VAT-Registered Turnover:

-Why ONS business turnover (£5.78bn) exceeds HMRC VAT turnover (£3.15bn):
+Why ONS business turnover (£6.10bn, 2025) exceeds HMRC VAT turnover (£3.15bn, 2022-23):

 Data Quality Assessment